-Removable crop divider rods are used in conjunction with crop dividers to help divide the crop when harvesting.
-The rods are most useful when crop is bushy or down.
+Crop divider rods are used in conjunction with crop dividers.
+The removable crop divider rods are most useful when crop is bushy or down.
 In standing crops, using only crop dividers is recommended.

 Table 3.15 Crop Divider Rods Recommended Use